onsip/webhook-schema/README.md

 # webhook-schema
-This documentation is best understood by first reading through the developer guide to the OnSIP Webhooks service.
-Please contact us at [developer@onsip.com](mailto:developer@onsip.com) for the guide (it's currently in the works, and will be available publicly soon).
+This documentation is best understood by first reading through the developer guide to the OnSIP Webhooks service, which can be found [here](https://developer.onsip.com/docs/guides/webhooks).
+If you have any questions, feel free to contact us at [developer@onsip.com](mailto:developer@onsip.com).

 This repository contains JSON Schemas to which each Webhook event conforms.
 These schemas are intended for developers to use to validate the data that they receive in the events.
 If you are unfamiliar with JSON Schema, you can refer to [json-schema.org](json-schema.org).